 The leading cause of death in dogs is euthanasia for problem behaviours, not any medical condition.

 The top 3 reasons dogs are euthanized or re-homed are house training, aggression and barking.

 Let those statistics really sink in for a minute.
 Our programs were designed with these stats in mind.
 Puppy owners who have access to affordable training and a support network are less likely to lose their beloved pets to preventable conditions in the future.
 This may not be something that you’re thinking about now, but the sad reality is that many people reading this will not take the right actions and in a year or two their dog will pay the price.
 Our programs were designed to ease the burden on our local dog rescues by keeping puppies with their families for their lifetime.
 We also want to keep our fellow community members out of the back office of the vet clinic until their dog is a ripe old age and has lived a good, full life.

-We have locations around Greater Victoria and we offer many drop-in classes per week, plus private training.
+We have locations around Greater Victoria, Oak Bay, Saanich, The WestShore and Sooke and we offer many drop-in classes per week, plus private training.
 No matter where you live, you aren’t too far from one of our locations.
-We have a First Time Free voucher for our socialization classes (keep reading the FAQs for more info), our programs are affordably priced, and we offer gift certificates in case you know someone that could benefit from our services.
+Our programs are affordably priced, and we offer gift certificates in case you know someone that could benefit from our services.